 After 30 years of Beach Hunting you learn things that make a big difference with your success rate, and let me tell you the time you spend digging for each target can have a major impact on your overall success.
 Did you know a good beach recovery speed is normally less than one or two minutes from first hearing the target to filling the hole back in?
 A good quality sand scoop plays a large role in this.

 Understandably you wouldn’t want to spend a lot of money on a sand scoop if you didn’t visit the beach very often, so LMS Metal Detecting (literally) answered the call for need.
-We have been contacted so many times about sand scoops that we began leasing them out last year.
+We have been contacted so many times about sand scoops that we began selling and leasing them in early 2017.
 These are high quality stainless steel sand scoops that are designed to be strong with a lightweight fiberglass or carbon fiber handle.
 They are also made with the proper angel of approach for maximum comfort that your back will appreciate.
-We will deliver the sand scoop right to the resort you’re staying at with a minimum two day lease.
+We will deliver the sand scoop to the resort where you are staying at with a minimum two day lease.
 Long weekend rates and full weekly rates are also available.

-You'll want a good pair of gloves to keep your hands safe from burred glass and other sharp objects.
+You'll want a good pair of gloves to keep your hands safe from buried glass and other sharp objects.

 A good finds pouch for your belt or vest type is something you will need.